jlinoff/git2dot/pkg/README.md

 is complete, you will be able to run git2dot as a python package from a local virtual environment.

+> This is not meant to be a guide to doing an official distribution.
+> To do that you will want to use wheels.
+> Please see http://pythonwheels.com/ for details.

 It works by creating a setup.py distutils script that packages the contents of a local git2dot package into a module in the local virtual environment so that it can be run as follows: